Our mission

 Existing treatments

-Once an aneurysm reaches a critical diameter threshold or ruptures, surgical repair is required.
-This can be performed:
+- Once an aneurysm reaches a critical diameter surgical repair is required.

 - Through minimally invasive endovascular techniques (EVAR), involving the placement of a covered stent-graft via an endovascular approach.